Kimserey/BlogArchive/20180817_msbuild_project_assets_json.md

 </Project>
 ```

 This has the big advantage of having the project file now being _developer friendly_.
-In the past it would be filled with XML tags added by the VS tooling which would prevent developers from changing the project file without fearing breaking the project.
+In the past it would be filled with XML tags added by the VS tooling which would prevent developers from changing the project file for fear of breaking the project.
-With the SDK-Style or slim project, dependencies are specified in `project.assets.json` generated during `restore` in `/obj`, it is now transparent to developers as it is more of a build step rather than a development step.
+With the SDK-Style or slim project, dependencies are specified in `project.assets.json` automatically generated during `restore` in `/obj`, it is now transparent to developers and is now a build step rather than a development step.

 ```
 {